aanduque/pokefever/.github/README.md

 ## Requirements

 The requirements, as laid out by the document received, are listed below.
 I've taken the liberty of breaking the list into the required ones and the optional ones.

-I've also added a few notes of my own after each of the items, with notes explaining my thought process and the decisions I made, as well as some of the challenges I faced and what are the next steps I would take if I had more time.
+I've also added a few comments of my own for each items, with [Notes](#notes) explaining my thought process and the decisions I made, as well as some of the challenges I faced and what are the next steps I would take if I had more time.

 ### Required

 - [X] Create a custom post type called “Pokémon” whose slug should be “pokemon”.
+[Notes](#items-1-2-and-3)
-- [X] This post type must contain the following properties:
+- [X] This post type must contain the following properties [Notes](#items-1-2-and-3):
   - [X] Photo of the pokemon;
   - [X] Pokemon name;
   - [X] pokemon description;